hyroai/agenda/guide/src/intro.md

 👩 no I am not
 🤖 Cool.
 What is your name?
 👩 Alice
-🤖 Cool.
+🤖 Got it.
 How many pies would you like?
 👩 2
 🤖 Okay.
 What kind of toppings would you like?
 👩 mushrooms